mitre-cyber-academy/2016-Forensics-200/README.md

 # Start Server #

-run the following command (in docker)
+The server should already be up but if no run the following command

 ```
 #!bash